-As I also understand from a few of my friends working in the stock broking industry (yes, I still have a few friends there), trading in and out of the stock market is not just a show of overconfidence from the trader.
+As I also understand from a few of my friends working in the stock broking industry, trading in and out of the stock market is not just a show of overconfidence from the trader.
 Just the excitement of constant activity helps in killing boredom that the stock market can create from time to time.

 A Bored Investor is A Dangerous Thing